PR0CK0/PR0CK0/README.md

 **Hello there!** This is the Github page of Tyler T. Procko.

-* 📖 Pursuing PhD in EECS at Embry-Riddle Aeronautical University
+* 📖 PhD in EECS from Embry-Riddle Aeronautical University
 * ✈️ Funded by the DoD's Science, Mathematics and Research for Transformation (SMART) scholarship
 * 🎓 Conducting research on **Semantic Web**, **applied Ontology**, **NLP** and **GAI**
 * 💡 Open to collaborating on new projects